-He received an MFA in Fiction from The New School and an MA in Medieval History and Archaeology from the University of St Andrews.
-A Finalist in Omnidawn’s Fabulist Fiction Contest (2022), Nowhere Magazine’s Spring Travel Writing Prize (2022), and the Hemingway Shorts Contest (2019), his words have elsewhere appeared in Columbia Journal, Entropy Magazine, PANK, and Kyoto Journal, among others.
+Chris received an MFA in Fiction from The New School and an MA in Medieval History and Archaeology from the University of St Andrews.
+He was a Finalist in Omnidawn’s Fabulist Fiction Contest (2022), Nowhere Magazine’s Spring Travel Writing Prize (2022), and the Hemingway Shorts Contest (2019).
+He won a residency at Platt Clove Reserve in 2019.
+Beyond the above-mentioned journals, his words have appeared in Columbia Journal, Entropy Magazine, PANK, and Kyoto Journal, among others.
 He lives in New York City.

 Fiction (selected)